Patrick Girondi: Discography

+Filmography

+In 2026, Girondi wrote, produced, and acted in Resurrection, starring Joe Mantegna, Ronnie Marmo, and directed by Brian Connors.

 Writing

 Girondi published his first book under the name Patrick Finley in 1986.
 In May 2022, Skyhorse Publishing and distributors Simon and Schuster came out with Girondi’s book Flight of the Rondone: High School Dropout VS Big Pharma: The Fight to Save My Son’s Life.
 This was a Wall Street Journal #1 Bestseller in July 2022.
 Girondi’s second book to be published by Skyhorse (February 2023) is titled New City: A Story About Race Baiting and Hope on the South Side of Chicago.

 Business

 Patrick Girondi was a well-known Chicago trader and a trader in the electronic markets in Europe.
 In 1993 he founded Errant Gene Therapeutics, which became San Rocco Therapeutics in January 2022.
-From 1995-2004 Girondi was a partner of the late John T. Walton.
+From 1995 to 2004 Girondi was a partner of the late John T. Walton.

 Girondi has won accolades for his work in the Orphan Disease field and in particular for his work for the Gene therapy cure for Sickle Cell Anemia and Thalassemia.
 He has been a guest on the "Oprah Show" twice, and has been on the front page business section of the New York Times in October 2015.